treeverse/lakeFS/docs/reference/commands.md

 restores refs (branches, commits, tags) from the underlying object store to a bare repository

+#### Synopsis

+restores refs (branches, commits, tags) from the underlying object store to a bare repository.

+This command is expected to run on a bare repository (i.e. one created with 'lakectl repo create-bare').
+Since a bare repo is expected, in case of transient failure, delete the repository and recreate it as bare and retry.

 ```
 lakectl refs-restore <repository uri> [flags]
 ```